 Likely ineffective for...

-- Advanced, previously treated cancers of the breast, colon, lung, prostate, and brain; and non-Hodgkin's lymphoma.
-However, studies of shark cartilage in people with less advanced cancer have not been published.
+- Cancer.
+Most research shows that taking shark cartilage by mouth does not benefit people with advanced, previously treated cancers of the breast, colon, lung, prostate, and brain or advanced, previously treated non-Hodgkin's lymphoma.
+Studies of shark cartilage in people with less advanced cancer have not been published.

 Insufficient evidence to rate effectiveness for...

 - Kidney cancer.
-Taking shark cartilage extract AE-941 by mouth seems to increase survival in patients with advanced kidney cancer (renal cell carcinoma).
+Taking a specific shark cartilage extract (AE-941, Neovastat) by mouth seems to increase survival in patients with advanced kidney cancer (renal cell carcinoma).
 This product has FDA “Orphan Drug status” for renal cell carcinoma.
 The Orphan Drug law gives drug makers special incentives to study drugs for rare conditions.